JuggernautTej/UK-2015-Accidents-Analysis/readme.md

 2. What the Accident Severity and Total Accidents per Vehicle Type were?
 3. What the Average Accident Severity for Motorbikes? and Total Accidents caused by Motorbikes

 ### This project is courtesy of Phone Thiri Yadana, @ptyanda on github.
+Image courtesy of The Guardian